 The Establishment of Mountain Science

 We will establish the field of Mountain Science to comprehensively explore mountains from the perspective of the geosphere, biosphere, and anthroposphere across the fields of science, agriculture, and engineering.

 What is the Mountain Science Center (MSC)

-MSC was founded in April 2017, by combining Sugadaira Montane Research Center (since 1934) and the forest section of Agricultural and Forestry Research Center, consisting of Ikawa forest (since 1962), Yatsugatake forest (since 1949), and Tsukuba Experimental Forest (since 1973).
-37 faculty members (as of March 2018) spanning the fields of biology, agriculture, earth science, and environmental science teach here.
-Many faculty members in Tsukuba Campus at the University of Tsukuba also concurrently teach here.
+The MSC was founded in April 2017, by combining Sugadaira Montane Research Center (since 1934) and the forest section of Agricultural and Forestry Research Center, consisting of Ikawa forest (since 1962), Yatsugatake forest (since 1949), and Tsukuba Experimental Forest (since 1973).
+Thirty-seven faculty members (as of March 2018) spanning the fields of biology, agriculture, earth science, and environmental science teach here.
+Many faculty members from Tsukuba Campus of the University of Tsukuba also concurrently teach here.

 The purposes of MSC